KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

 # Iterative, Incremental & Evolutionary - (generally refered to as Agile)

 - Iterative = revisiting delivered work to improve/enhance it
-- Incremental = dividing the project into small chuncks that can be delivered
+- Incremental = dividing the project into small chunks that can be delivered
 - Evolutionary = process itself changes and evolves as the team learns about the system and themsleves

 ## exampe agile processes